|

 provide tailor-made courses and lectures in the museum and a

 soil-landscape excursion in the vicinity of Wageningen.
-Furthermore, we
+Furthermore, there

 visitors who are in Wageningen.